-Brighton & Hove Albion veteran James Milner is facing a race against time to prove his fitness for Saturday's Premier League showdown with former club Newcastle United at St James' Park.
+Brighton & Hove Albion veteran James Milner will remain unavailable for Saturday's Premier League showdown with former club Newcastle United at St James' Park.

 The 40-year-old - who made 136 appearances for the Magpies from 2004 to 2009 - is dealing with a minor muscular injury, which has forced him to miss Brighton's last three Premier League fixtures.

-Prior to the Seagulls' 3-0 triumph over Chelsea in gameweek 34, Fabian Hurzeler expressed hope that Milner would return imminently, but there are no guarantees on his availability for the weekend.
+Prior to the Seagulls' 3-0 triumph over Chelsea in gameweek 34, Fabian Hurzeler expressed hope that Milner would return imminently, but he will have to wait a little bit longer to come back.

 Regardless, Milner would only be considered for a place on the bench at St James' Park, as the visiting coach will surely see no reason to alter the XI that put Chelsea to the sword so convincingly.